earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/03-into-to-lidar-and-raster/lidar-raster-intro/2018-02-05-raster01-open-lidar-raster-data-python.md

 from shapely.geometry import Polygon, mapping from rasterio.mask import mask

-import earthpy as et # a package created for this class that will be discussed later in this lesson
+# a package created for this class that will be discussed later in this lesson
+import earthpy as et
 ```

+{:.output}
+    /Users/lewa8222/anaconda3/envs/earth-analytics-python/lib/python3.6/importlib/_bootstrap.py:219: RuntimeWarning: numpy.dtype size changed, may indicate binary incompatibility.
+Expected 96, got 88
+      return f(*args, **kwds)

 Note that you import the `rasterio` library using the shortname `rio`.
 You use the `rio.open("path-to-raster-here")` function to open a raster dataset using `rio` in `Python`.
 Note that you use the `plot()` function to plot the data.
-The function argument

-`title = "Plot title here"` adds a title to the plot.
+The function argument `title = "Plot title here"` adds a title to the plot.

 {:.input}